CROSSES

 For Choir SSAATTBB

 The text setting of my new piece Crosses comes from a recently published collection of Paul J. Pastor, entitled The Locust Years.
-The collection draws on a very difficult personal period he went through with his family some years ago, and the reflection on the strangeness of how our most profound experiences of hardship are often the places where we come to the deepest awareness of what love is.
-In a recent conversation, Paul put it this way: 'all love is a form of intimately personal death; and that is it's gift.’
+The collection draws on a difficult period he went through some years ago, and the reflection on the strangeness of how our most profound experiences of hardship are often the places where we come to the deepest awareness of what love is.
+Paul puts it this way: ‘all love is a form of intimately personal death; and that is it's gift.’
 The poem ‘Crosses’ delves into this reality in a unique way, considering the way in which, no matter where we look in life, the Cross is inscribed into all things – our work, our dreams, our relationships, even ourselves.
-The poem is a meditation, as Paul says, upon ‘'the heavy and wonderful burdens we carry because of love, and the ways in which those burdens become both doom and gift for us.’
+The poem is a meditation, as Paul says, upon ‘the heavy and wonderful burdens we carry because of love, and the ways in which those burdens become both doom and gift for us.’

 My hope is that through this piece, the listener experiences that strange, lingering love and hope that can only come through the crosses we choose to bear.